-The Ordinary Shares and warrants issued in the foregoing transactions were offered and sold in private placements to accredited investors pursuant to the exemption from registration contained in Section 4(a)(2) of the Securities Act.
+Except as otherwise set forth above, the Ordinary Shares and warrants issued in the foregoing transactions were offered and sold in private placements to accredited investors pursuant to the exemption from registration contained in Section 4(a)(2) of the Securities Act.
 No underwriting discounts or commissions were paid with respect to such sales.